Learn something new every day

 Superior oblique palsy occurs when the superior oblique muscle becomes weakened.
 It is possible for this condition to affect both eyes, although it is most commonly found in only one eye.
 Double vision often occurs with this condition.
 Another symptom can be the head tilting in a direction toward the shoulder in an often unconscious effort to correct distorted vision.

-The most common cause of superior oblique palsy is congenital, meaning that the patient is born with it.
+The most common cause of this kind of palsy is congenital, meaning that the patient is born with it.
 There is often no apparent reason for this, although a birth defect causing the skull to be misshapen, known as craniosynostosis, is sometimes present.
 Head trauma, such as a concussion, has also been known to cause this condition.
 Surgery is generally required in order to correct the visual disturbances caused by this form of palsy.
 The extent of the surgery on the eye muscle depends upon the level of visual disturbance as well as any other symptoms which may be present.